Edgeberry/Edgeberry/README.md

 - AWS IoT Core _(currently recommended)_
 - Microsoft Azure IoT Hub

-## Installation
+# Installation
-Install the EdgeBerry application by downloading and executing the installation script on your device.
+Install the Edgeberry application by downloading and executing the installation script on your device.
 ```
 wget -O install.sh https://github.com/SpuQ/EdgeBerry/releases/download/v2.3.1/install.sh
 sudo ./install.sh
 ```
-If everything was successful, you can now access your EdgeBerry's web interface on port 3000
+If everything was successful, you can now access your Edgeberry's web interface on port 3000
 ```
 http://<device_ip_address>:3000
 ```

-### Raspberry Pi I/O setup
+## Raspberry Pi I/O setup
 When using Raspberry Pi as your edge device using EdgeBerry, you can add following features for a better user experience:

 | GPIO Pin | Feature          |